Moment maps and stability of holomorphic submersions: Preliminaries

 We will refer to $V$ as the \emph{Kuranishi space} and to $\Phi$ as the \emph{Kuranishi map}.
-Since we allow also non-integrable almost complex structures, the slice $V$ is an actual ball.
-Instead, in the original work by Kuranishi, the set $V$ parametrises only \emph{integrable} complex structures, hence it is a complex analytic subspace of our $V$.
+Since we also allow non-integrable almost complex structures, the slice $V$ is an actual ball.
+Instead, in the original work by Kuranishi, the set he constructs parametrises only \emph{integrable} complex structures, hence it is a complex analytic subspace $V^{\mrm{int}}$ of our $V$.